-Point spread betting is a form of betting on sports where you’re placing wagers on a team winning by a specific number of points or goals.
+Point spread betting is a form of sports betting where you place wagers on a team winning by a specific number of points or goals.

-A math teacher from Chicago by the name of Charles McNeil invented the concept of the ‘point spread’ in the 1940s, according to the history.
+A math teacher from Chicago by the name of Charles McNeil invented the concept of the “point spread” in the 1940s.
 He started his own betting business and began offering point spread bets on American football.
-The bet’s popularity increased over time, and it’s now used by bookies worldwide, including the UK.
+This bet’s popularity increased over time, and it’s now used by bookies worldwide, including in the UK.

-By the end of this guide, you’ll know exactly how to place a point spread bet in the sportsbook you ordinarily use.
+By the conclusion of this guide, you’ll know exactly how to place a point spread bet in your usual sportsbook.
 Let’s begin.

 What is point spread betting?

-Point spread betting is also known as ‘betting the spread’ and ‘handicap betting’, as the bookie has effectively given an advantage to a specific team.
+Point spread betting is also known as “betting the spread” or “handicap betting”, because the bookie has effectively given an advantage to a specific team.
 Why?
 In every point spread bet, since you’re betting on a team to win by a particular set of points, a number of points are taken away from the team that has a bigger chance to win and allocated to the underdog.

-This is often necessary for matches where one team is the clear favourite.
+This strategy is often necessary for matches where one team is the clear favourite.
 If you were simply to bet on them winning, the odds would likely be relatively low.
-Instead, here is how betting odds work for point spread.
 By giving a point spread, or a handicap to the underdog, the bookie can offer better odds to the punter.
 In other words, a point spread can even out the odds.

-To make these things clearer, let’s use a simple example.
+To make these things clearer, let’s use a simple example from bet365.

-The point spread bet for Team B will be +4.5, which means that the point difference must be four or less.
-It doesn’t matter if Team B loses, because as long as they lose by four points or less, you will win the bet.
+The point spread bet for Baskonia will be +9.5, which means that the point difference must be 9 or less.
+If you bet £100 on Baskonia, it doesn’t matter if Baskonia loses, because as long as they lose by nine points or less, you will win the bet of £190 (£90 profit).

-This is why best online bookies and punters prefer to use decimal points for point spread bets because they eliminate the chance of a push occurring since no team can win or lose by half a point.
+This is why most bookies and punters prefer to use decimal points for point spread bets, because they eliminate the chance of a push occurring, since no team can win or lose by half a point.

-To make more sense of all of this, here is what you’ll get from a typical bookie.
+To make more sense of all of this information, here is what you would receive from a typical bookie such as 10bet.

 How to bet on the point spread?

-So, now that you know how point spread betting works, you need to learn how to make these bets.
-The technical part is simple and works in the similar ways as other bets (for example totals and moneyline bets) in most sportsbooks today.
+Now that you understand how point spread betting works, you need to learn how to make these bets.
+The technical part is simple and works in the same way as all other bets in most sportsbooks today.
 All you need to do is choose a bet and decide how much money you want to wager.

 However, choosing the right bet is not as easy as you think.
-You need to be a big fan of the sport you’re betting on because point spread betting is better suited for more advanced punters.
-You can’t merely follow the odds, as they are often not enough.
-Plus, they don’t reflect the exact chance of something occurring.
+You need to be a big fan of the sport that you’re betting on, because point spread betting is better suited for more advanced punters.
+You can’t merely follow the odds, as they are often not enough to guide you.
+Plus, the odds don’t reflect the specific chance of something occurring.

-It’s also crucial for you to follow the sport you’re betting on, as things change leading up to a match, and bookies will always make sure to adjust the bets.
+It’s also crucial for you to follow the sport that you’re betting on, as things can change leading up to a match, and bookies will always make sure to adjust the bets.
 This means that a point spread might change over time.
-Many factors influence the spread, and it can easily happen that a player is substituted or injured, the weather changes, the form of one of the team changes, and more, so the bookie is forced to make a change in the bet as well.
+Many factors influence the spread, and it can easily happen that a player is substituted or injured, the weather changes, the form of one of the teams change, and more, so that the bookie is forced to make a change in the bet as well.

 In many instances, the bookie will change the spread because people are betting on only one side.
-That way, they attract more punters to the opposite side, but that doesn’t mean you need to follow them as this won’t reflect the reality of what can happen in the game itself.
+That way, they attract more punters to the opposite side.
+However, that doesn’t mean that you need to follow them, as this won’t reflect the reality of what can happen in the game itself.

-This can be good or bad, depending on how the spread changed and what your bet is.
-Advanced punters make sure to follow this change so they can get the best number possible.
+This can be good or bad, depending on how the spread has changed and what your bet is.
+Advanced punters make sure to follow any changes so that they can get the best number possible.
 Naturally, this doesn’t need to be the same with all bookies, and if the spread changes to your disadvantage, you can always choose a different bookie.

-It can also happen that there is no spread to bet on because the teams are evenly matched.
-This is not very common, as there’s almost always enough of a difference between two teams to warrant a spread, but it’s still possible, and you’re likely to run into such occasions if you start betting on the spread more often.
+Sometimes, there is no spread to bet on because the teams are evenly matched.
+This is not a very common occurrence, as there’s almost always enough of a difference between two teams to warrant a spread, but it’s still possible, and you’re likely to run into such occasions if you start betting on the spread more often.

-We hope that this guide has given you all the knowledge of point spread betting you’ll ever need.
-We’ve made sure to explain what this type of bet is and how it works, and we’ve also made sure to tell you how you can put that knowledge into practice.
+We hope that this guide has given you all of the knowledge about point spread betting that you’ll ever need.
+We’ve made sure to explain what this type of bet is and how it works.
+We’ve also made sure to share with you how you can put this knowledge into practice.

-All that’s left for you to do is join a great betting site that caters to UK punters and start betting the spread.
-Good luck and have fun.
+All that’s left for you to do is join a great betting site that caters to UK punters, apply their welcome bonus and start betting the spread.
+Good luck and have fun!